 Accommodation in Sofia

 The good thing first: Accommodation in Sofia, and in Bulgaria in general, is extremely cheap compared to other European countries.
-You can get a luxurious stay with spa for a reasonable price or even book a place for less than 10$/night.
+You can get a luxurious stay with a spa for a reasonable price or even book a place for less than 10$/night.
 I listed you three options that should cover all different kind of traveler type:

 Canape Connection Guest House